zhuyuqing/bestconf/doc/cassandra.md

 </table>
 Best Configuration for Spark
 --------
-We tuned 31 parameters for spark, the best value for each parameter is saved in [SparkPagerankConfig.txt](https://github.com/zhuyuqing/bestconf/blob/master/bestconfs/spark/bestconfForPagerank/SparkPagerankConfig.txt).<br>
+We tuned 28 parameters for cassandra, the best value for each parameter is saved in [cassandra.bestconf](https://github.com/zhuyuqing/bestconf/blob/master/bestconfs/spark/bestconfForPagerank/SparkPagerankConfig.txt).<br>
 The best configure files with best configurations are [spark-default.conf]() and [spark-env.sh]().
 Script files
 --------